← Back to Blog

 Getting There

 Alternatively, LNER's Azuma trains connect London King's Cross to Edinburgh Waverley in 4 hours 20 minutes.
-The train is genuinely competitive with flying once you factor in airport transit time, and the East Coast Main Line scenery through Northumberland and the Scottish Borders is exceptional.
+The train is genuinely competitive with flying once you factor in airport transit time, and the East Coast Main Line scenery through Northumberland and the shoulder season travel Borders is exceptional.

 Edinburgh Castle perched on volcanic rock at dusk, viewed from Grassmarket below